grafana/loki/docs/sources/clients/promtail/configuration.md

   * `__meta_docker_port_public`: the external port if a port-mapping exists
   * `__meta_docker_port_public_ip`: the public IP if a port-mapping exists

-These labels can be used during relabelling.
-For instance, the following configuration scrapes the container named `flog` and removes the leading `/` form the container name.
+These labels can be used during relabeling.
+For instance, the following configuration scrapes the container named `flog` and removes the leading slash (`/`) from the container name.

 ```yaml
 scrape_configs: